MarvelousSoftware/marvelous-aurelia-query-language/README.md

 # Getting started
 The `marvelous-aurelia-query-language` is an open source domain specific language built on top of <code>.NET</code> platform.
-It allows to filter data using custom syntax.
 The goal is to provide advanced users a way to quickly get needed data.
 It has built-in support for auto completions.

 Although the code editor is using aurelia framework the further version will provide a separate, independent package.

 Project documentation: [http://marvelous.software/docs.html#/query-language](http://marvelous.software/docs.html#/query-language)

+.NET backend source code: https://github.com/MarvelousSoftware/MarvelousSoftwareDotNet

-Please bear in mind that this library is still in the early beta and some features might be missing.
+NOTE: Please bear in mind that this library is still in the early beta and some features might be missing.

 ## Installation
 The `marvelous-aurelia-query-language` consists of 2 packages: client side and server side.
 First install client side library: